syncfusion-content/flutter-docs/Flutter/radial-gauge/annotation.md

 ---
 layout: post
 title: Annotation in Flutter Radial Gauge widget | Syncfusion
-description: Learn here all about adding and customizing Annotation of Syncfusion Flutter Radial Gauge (SfRadialGauge) widget and more.
+description: Learn here all about adding and customizing Annotation in Syncfusion Flutter Radial Gauge (SfRadialGauge) widget and more.
 platform: flutter
 control: SfRadialGauge
 documentation: ug